Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Manual testing the ships rotation functions | The ship rotates by manually inputting values. <br>[Ship code at 90 degrees.](wireframes/shipcode_at90.png) <br>[Ship image at 90 degrees.](wireframes/shipimg_at90.png) <br>[Ship code at 45 degrees](wireframes/shipcode_at45.png) <br>[Ship image at 45 degrees](wireframes/shipimg_at45.png) | Pass
 Move ship with arrow keys.
 At the start my main opjection here is just to rotate the ship in place | When left arrow is pressed, spaceship rotates left.
 When right arrow is pressed, spaceship rotates right. | Pass
 Next I'd like to add more functionality for the ship.
 For example: to make it fly | When up arrow is pressed, spaceship thrusts forward enabling it to fly around the screen. | Pass
+Ensure when ship flies off screen that it reappears | When the ship flies off the top of the screen it now appears on the bottom.
+Also, if the ship flies off the right, it'll appear on the left | Pass
-Ensure when ship flies off screen that it reappears | Outcome | Pass/Fail Ensure there's some sort of a "traction control" on the ship | "Traction control" has been added, which brings the ship to a gradual stop | Pass
+Ensure there's some sort of a "traction control" on the ship | "Traction control" has been added, which brings the ship to a gradual stop | Pass
 Making the ship shoot bullets by pressing spacebar                         | Outcome | Pass/Fail Make asteroids appear randomly in clusters                                 | Outcome | Pass/Fail